Fichu2004/Fichu2004/README.md

 ### Siema🤙🏻🥦 Smacznej Kawusi☕☕
-- 📫 How to reach me: gmail
+- 📫 How to reach me: Telegram
 - ⚡ Fun fact: olufowanie musi byc
 - 👯 I’m looking to collaborate with bigg moneeyyy